Spec Kit - Mandatory Conversation Documentation

 What is a Spec Folder?

-A spec folder is a numbered directory (e.g., specs/007-auth-feature/) that contains all documentation for a single feature or task:
+A spec folder is a numbered directory (e.g., 007-auth-feature/) that contains documentation for a single feature/task or a coordinated packet of related phase work:

 - Purpose: Track specifications, plans, tasks, and decisions for one unit of work